avigewirtz/avigewirtz.github.io-/linux/background.md

 The term "Unix" was originally used to refer to a specific operating system developed in the late 1960s and early 1970s by Ken Thompson, Dennis Ritchie, and others at AT\&T's Bell Labs.&#x20;

 As Unix grew in popularity, AT\&T began to license the Unix OS source code to academic institutions and commercial entities.
-This broadened the meaning of the term "Unix" as it was no longer confined to the original system developed at Bell Labs.&#x20;
+This broadened the meaning of the term "Unix," as it was no longer confined to the original system developed at Bell Labs.&#x20;

 Later, a number of clones emerged.
 These were operating systems designed to mimic the functionality of the Unix system but without using its original source code.
-One notable example of such a clone is Linux.
+One notable example of a clone is Linux.

 </details>